code441/RegisterInterest/README.md

 All the instructions required to set up a git account can be found [here](https://www.freecodecamp.org/news/a-beginners-guide-to-git-how-to-create-your-first-github-project-c3ff53f56861/).

-Once you've setup an account create a pull request updating the names.js file.
-This pull request will add a change from your github username to the repository with your own name or the name of your favourite cartoon character.
+Once you've setup an account create a pull request updating the `names.js` file.
+This pull request will add a change to the repository with your own name or the name of your favourite cartoon character.

 Instructions: